-As we well know in the Tampa area, storms can do much more than soak your newly washed car or water your lawn.
-Significant water damage to your Tampa home or business is a real danger in storms.
+As we know, in the Tampa area, storms can do much more than soak your newly washed car or water your lawn.
+Significant water damage to your Tampa home or business is dangerous in storms.
 According to a recent media report, water damage is the most commonly reported loss in the insurance industry.

-And it can happen on a sunny day as well as when a storm hits.
-Burst pipes and other plumbing malfunctions can flood your home or business with water as quickly and easily as the strongest storms.
+It can happen on a sunny day and when a storm hits.
+Burst pipes and other plumbing malfunctions can flood your home or business with water as quickly and efficiently as the strongest storms.

 What can you expect from your insurer when you report water damage?
 A financial advisor recently said it “depends on if the leak was caused by a `covered peril’ under your policy.”
-For instance, if water leaks through your roof in a heavy rainstorm, damaging fixtures inside your house as well as your roof, would you be covered?
-The answer might well be yes and no, the advisor said.
+For instance, would you be covered if water leaks through your roof in a heavy rainstorm, damaging fixtures inside your house and your ceiling?
+The answer might well be yes, and no, the advisor said.

 You might not be reimbursed for your roof repairs because the roof will be considered a part of your house maintenance.
 The good news is that the damage to the rest of your home should be covered.

 The advisor said you should act quickly to prevent more damage.
-That can mean having your roof covered or having a portion of your home pumped out so that ongoing damage is mitigated.
-And keep track of those expenses, he said, so that you can be reimbursed by your insurer.
+That can mean having your roof covered or having a portion of your home pumped out to mitigate ongoing damage.
+And keep track of those expenses, he said, so that your insurer can reimburse you.

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?